 And take time to really enjoy it too.
 When you have the courage to be new, you get moments of surprise, of the unknown.
 You can catch yourself off guard which can be really, really fun.
 Most of you have heard of a gratitude journal.
 As you heal and grow, try tracking the things that feel new.
 The moments of surprise.
 Your sudden smiles when something happened you weren’t expecting.
 Be bold, be brave, be new.

-Wishing you a Happy New Year 2016 from Emotional Geographic!
+Wishing you a Happy New Year 2018!